nsdavidson/terraform-provisioner-habitat/README.md

 ## Requirements
 * This provisioner will currently only work on Linux targets.
 As the Habitat supervisor becomes available on more systems, support for those will be added.
-* Currently, we assume several userspace utilities on the target system (curl, wget, setsid, etc).
+* Currently, we assume several userspace utilities on the target system (curl, wget, setsid, tee, etc).
 * You must have SSH access as root or a user that can passwordless sudo.

 ## Usage